HtetLinMaung/starless-server/README.md

 ## Routes

 In starless-server, a route is a function exported from a `.js` file in the routes directory.
 Each route is associated with a route based on its file name.
+If you create `routes/comments.js`, it will be accessible at /comments.

-Three types of handler can be used in routes directory.
+Three types of function can be used in routes directory.

 - Azure Function